 How is ketamine addiction treated at Priory?

 Ketamine addiction rehab takes place as part of Priory’s comprehensive addiction treatment programme.
 This consists of a 28-day residential stay at one of our specialist hospital sites, where you will be able to undergo a medically assisted detoxification process if this is required, before commencing with an intensive programme of group and individual therapy.
 Twenty eight days is the recommended treatment time for addictions, but the length of the addiction treatment that you receive at Priory can be flexible according to your condition, requirements and commitments.

 All of the addiction treatment that we offer at Priory is based on the renowned 12-Step addiction treatment philosophy.
 This model was first pioneered by the organisation Alcoholics Anonymous (AA) and is an abstinence-based approach that focuses on your motivation to change your addictive behaviours, whilst also drawing upon elements of spirituality in the treatment journey.

 Free addiction assessment at your nearest Priory hospital

-At Priory, our addictions experts recognise that acknowledging and seeking help for your ketamine addiction can be a difficult step to take.
-That’s why all of our specialist addiction treatment hospitals offer a free initial addiction assessment with an experienced addictions therapist, enabling you to discuss your ketamine addiction confidentially, and in a discreet and non-judgemental environment.
+At Priory, our addiction experts recognise that acknowledging and seeking help for your ketamine addiction can be a difficult step to take.
+That’s why all of our specialist addiction treatment hospitals offer a free initial addiction assessment with an experienced addiction therapist, enabling you to discuss your ketamine addiction confidentially, and in a discreet and non-judgemental environment.

-We are also able to offer a comprehensive medically assisted withdrawal detoxification process for your ketamine addiction, if this is required.
+We offer a comprehensive medically assisted drug detoxification process for your ketamine addiction, if this is required.
 The purpose of this is to remove all traces of ketamine from your body, whilst controlling withdrawal symptoms.
 Detox involves: